kannan-16/FACE_Web_Labs/Day 3/Lab 1/README.md

 The `src/app.js` contains an array of 100 chocolates.
 We are talking about the 100 _strings_ that specifies the color of each chocolate.
 Available chocolates are of the colors `green, red, purple, blue, crimson, silver, pink`.

+Every function will take the `chocolates` array as it's first input by default.

 ### Tests

 Ohh yes!
 We have our beloved tests, and you already know how this works.
 Open the `SpecRunner.html` file on your browser and start coding to pass the test.
 Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.